-Concordia College is one of nine Language Training Centers (LTC) across the country funded by the Defense Language and National Security Education Office and administered by the Institute of International Education.
+Concordia College is one of the Language Training Centers (LTC) across the country funded by the Defense Language and National Security Education Office and administered by the Institute of International Education.

-This LTC was established in 2016 in collaboration with the National Guard.
+The Concordia LTC was established in 2016 in collaboration with the 300th MI BDE of the Utah National Guard.
 Since then, additional partners have been added.
-Concordia’s LTC, through its Concordia Language Villages, has been offering short residential iso-immersion sessions in the following critical languages: Arabic (Levantine, MSA, Egyptian), Chinese/Mandarin, French, Hebrew, Korean, Pashto, Persian/Farsi, Russian and Spanish.
+Concordia’s LTC, through its Concordia Language Villages, has been offering residential iso-immersion sessions in a variety of critical languages.
+For the 2023-24 LTC grant year, immersion sessions in the following languages will be offered: Arabic (MSA), Chinese/Mandarin, French, Korean, Russian, Spanish and Ukrainian.

 At Concordia Language Villages, our approach to language teaching puts learners into a grand simulation which includes the need to apply the target language via context-based situated learning and being surrounded by meaningful elements of a culturally authentic setting.

 Given the iso-immersion design of the residential Concordia LTC program, participants focus on learning from breakfast until bedtime, away from distractions of daily life, surrounded by an instructional team of native speakers and others who are highly proficient in the language.
 The instructor to learner ratio is 1:3, providing for non-stop opportunities to engage and find support in the learning process.